Elv13/tyrannical/README.md

 use `Alt+Return` to launch it as an `intrusive` client.
 You can add more sections to support more use case (such as `Shift+Return` to launch as `floating` as shown above)

+#### Can I alter the client properties based on runtime criterias?

+Yes, everytime Tyrannical consider a client, it will call the `callback` function.
+This function can return an array or properties that will have precedence over any properties set by rules.
+The only limitation of this system is that the callback function need to be synchronious.
+So long bash commands will cause Awesome to block until the result is parsed.

 #### What is Tyrannical license?